teppokoivula/SearchEngine/README.md

 ## Development

-SearchEngine core JS files are bundled with parcel.js.
-Parcel requires very little configuration and everything is handled via the "build" script defined in package.json.
+SearchEngine core JS files are bundled with parcel.js and theme styles are minified with clean-css.
+Both of these require minimal configuration, which is why all that is needed is the "build" script defined in package.json.
+To build production assets for SearchEngine:

-- Install Parcel (globally): `npm install -g parcel-bundler`
+- Install Parcel globally: `npm install -g parcel-bundler`
+- Install clean-css and clean-css-cli globally: `npm install -g clean-css && npm install -g clean-css-cli`
-- Run build script in the SearchEngine directory: `npm run build`
+- Run build script in the SearchEngine module directory: `npm run build`

 ## License